Awareness & Responsibility

 Report a Stormwater Concern

 If you see something that you think may be wrong or may negatively affect our streams or rivers, please contact us.
 We rely on engagement from our residents to help us protect our local water resources.

 If you see a stormwater concern, report it at any of the following:

-- Contact Stormwater Coordinator Amy Foster at 319.248.1720.
+- Email Stormwater Coordinator Amy Foster.
 Please include your name, address, telephone number, and location of the problem.

-- Online at www.coralville.org/letusknow (anonymous reports are accepted)
+- Online at www.coralville.org/letusknow (for non-emergency issues only; anonymous reports are accepted).

 Report an Environmental Emergency